priya-sachdeva/sennder-assignment/README.md

 ```

 ###Step 3: Run tests
 > NOTE: Please get in touch with *Vaughn Morgan* from the Sennder recruiting team for the password for the user.
-It's mentioned in the assignment pdf
+It's mentioned in the assignment file

 ####3.1 How to run on Mac/Linux:
 Run the following commands to execute the tests: